nhennigan/k8s-snap/docs/canonicalk8s/snap/reference/disa-stig-audit.md

 >
 > The k8s-snap does not configure auditing by default.
 >
-> Please review the [post-deployment hardening] guide for a full description on
-> how to enable auditing for the kube-apiserver.
+> The necessary argument is already set when following the [disa-stig hardening]
->
+> guide.

 ### Remediation

+Pre-deployment:

+Use the template presented in the [disa-stig hardening] guide to apply the argument automatically to the kube-api-server.

+Post-deployment:

+Alternatively, if you have already deployed the k8s-snap, you can manually apply the argument by editing the appropriate file.

 Edit `/var/snap/k8s/common/args/kube-apiserver` in order to set the argument `--audit-policy-file` for service `kube-apiserver` as appropriate.